-From the world’s largest ball of paint to a giant peach, Indiana is home to numerous incredible oddities that will make you want to pull over.
+From the world's largest ball of paint to a giant peach, Indiana is home to numerous incredible oddities that will make you want to pull over.
 These 20 roadside attractions are all great reasons to reroute your road trip.
-This list is part of The 20 IN 20.
-Begin your decade with a real adventure in 2020 by completing at least 20 of our 400 incredible things to do!
-Find out more about The 20 IN 20 here.

 The bespectacled, cocktail-sipping elephant stands on a flatbed trailer in from of Elite Beverages in Fortville.
 This roadside attraction is the physical manifestation of the classic American euphemism of "seeing pink elephants," an early 20th-century expression used to describe someone who was intoxicated.
 Thus, the Pink Elephant is a strange but fitting mascot for the store.
 Its flatbed trailer is sometimes even pulled during parades!